gridkit/binary-extractors/README.md

 Binary Extractor
 =========

-Influenced by POF extractors concent introduced in Oracle Coherence, this library offers framework to build complex extractors/predicates accessing data in serialized form of object without its deserialization.
+Influenced by POF extractors concept introduced in Oracle Coherence, this library offers framework to build complex extractors/predicates accessing data in serialized form of object without its deserialization.